Agency in Mormonism: Earth life

-leaders contradicted these statements, often pointing to the church's belief in the "law of consecration" which is a form of socialism practiced by early church members in which all property was held in common and distributed by church leaders based on the needs of each individual.
-The church is officially politically neutral and today church members around the world subscribe to a variety of political beliefs, including communism and socialism.
+leaders clarified these statements, often pointing to the church's belief in the "Law of Consecration" which is a form of non-dictatorial socialism practiced by early church members in which all property was held in common and distributed by church leaders based on the needs of each individual.
+The Church is officially politically neutral and today church members around the world subscribe to a variety of political beliefs, including communism and socialism.

-Mormon doctrine teaches that many men and women since the beginning of mortal time have used their agency unwisely, limiting their own progress and their opportunity to receive light and knowledge.
+LDS doctrine teaches that many men and women since the beginning of mortal time have used their agency unwisely, limiting their own progress and their opportunity to receive light and knowledge.
 Beginning with Cain, some have used their agency to inflict harm, abuse, tyranny, slavery, or death upon others, contrary to the will and commandments of God.

 The fact that God allows these actions does not mean that He condones them.
 LDS doctrine holds that agency is an eternal principle, and that God has provided the way through the atonement of Jesus Christ whereby men and women can repent of their wrongful acts of commission or of omission, and come back into the path of receiving further light and knowledge through making right choices.
 The atonement of Christ and the plan of compassion among men also provides a way whereby those who have been harmed by the sinful actions of others may be healed in a spiritual sense, although this may take great patience and long-suffering, and often requires the help of others.